MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

 ---
-title: Understanding Package Actions
+title: Understanding package actions
-description: Describes the Distribute, Update, and Redistribute package actions in Content Distribution. ms.date: 03/30/2020 ms.prod-support-area-path:
+description: Describes the distribute, update, and redistribute package actions in content distribution. ms.date: 03/30/2020 ms.prod-support-area-path:
 ---
-# Package Actions in Content Distribution
+# Package actions in content distribution

-This article helps you understand Package actions in Content Distribution.
+This article helps you understand package actions in content distribution.

-_Original product version:_ &nbsp; Configuration Manager current branch, Microsoft System Center 2012 Configuration Manager (ConfigMgr 2012), Microsoft System Center 2012 R2 Configuration Manager (ConfigMgr 2012 R2)
+_Original product version:_ &nbsp; Configuration Manager current branch, Microsoft System Center 2012 Configuration Manager, Microsoft System Center 2012 R2 Configuration Manager
 _Original KB number:_ &nbsp; 4482728

 ## Introduction

-This Package actions in Content Distribution are divided into the following actions.
+Package actions in content distribution are divided into the following:

 - **Distribute**

   The first major action pertaining to content distribution is the Distribute action.
 This refers to the initial distribution of a package to a distribution point.
 This is triggered by the Distribute Content wizard in the Configuration Manager console.
 This will transfer all files in a package to the target distribution points, excluding those which are already present in the Content Library of the DP as part of another package.
-If the package contains any files that are already in the Content Library on the Distribution Point, those files are shared between multiple packages.
+If the package contains any files that are already in the content library on the distribution point, those files are shared between multiple packages.

 - **Update**

   The second major action is the Update action.
 This is typically used when a package has been changed and all distribution points to which it is distributed need the updated content.
-This is triggered with Update Distribution Points action in the console.
+This is triggered with **Update Distribution Points** action in the console.
 This will transfer the changed files to all distribution points.
 Unchanged files will not be transferred.
 If a file is removed from the package in the updated version, it will be deleted from the package on the distribution point (as long as no other packages that share the file are on the DP).

 - **Redistribute**

-  The third major action is the Redistribute action, triggered with Redistribute in the Configuration Manager console.
+  The third major action is the Redistribute action, triggered with **Redistribute** in the Configuration Manager console.
 This will transfer the entire content to a specific distribution point.
-Files will be transferred and overwritten even if they are already present in the Content Library on the distribution point.
+Files will be transferred and overwritten even if they are already present in the content library on the distribution point.
 The primary purpose of the Redistribute action is to correct any inconsistencies that may exist in the content library.

-## Package Creation
+## Create a package

 The following steps explain the flow of events when you create a new package from the administrator console that hasn't been distributed to any DPs yet:

-### Step 1: Admin Console creates an instance of the SMS_PackageWMI class
+### Step 1: Admin console creates an instance of the `SMS_PackageWMI` class

 After the administrator creates the package in the console, admin console creates an instance of the `SMS_Package` WMI class within the SMS Provider namespace for the newly created package. **SMSProv.log** shows the following: